XueFuzhao/XueFuzhao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Fuzhao Xue.
 I understand this name is a bit hard to pronounce.
-Please feel free to call me Frio, Draw or Firgid if you prefer.
-I like these English names :D. Frio sounds similar to Fuzhao, and Draw is actuall the same as zhao.
-I also like Firgid because I was born in Harbin, one of the coolest city in China.
+Please feel free to call me Frio if you prefer.
 I'm a PhD candidate of [HPC-AI](https://ai.comp.nus.edu.sg/) under the supervision of Prof. [You Yang](https://www.comp.nus.edu.sg/~youy/) at National University of Singapore (NUS).
 I received my MEng degree from Nanyang Technological University (NTU) with an outstanding academic performance (5.0/5.0) in 2021, supervised by [Prof Chng Eng Siong](https://www3.ntu.edu.sg/home/aseschng/default.html/) & [Prof Sun Aixin](https://personal.ntu.edu.sg/axsun/).

 Now, I'm also a student researcher at Google AI, working with [Yi Tay](https://vanzytay.github.io/) and [Mostafa Dehghani](https://mostafadehghani.com/).
 Please check my [CV](/cv.pdf) for further information.